informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 properties:

   - `markdownPattern`: markdown pattern,
+  - `templateEngine`: the template engine to be used for the pattern
   - `separator`: markdown pattern (default: newline character `'\n'`),
   - `suffix`: markdown pattern (detaul: empty string `''`),
   - `prefix`: markdown pattern (detaul: empty string `''`)

+Extra optional attributes:
+ - `sourceMarkdownPattern`: the markdown pattern defined on the source definition
+ - `sourceTemplateEngine`: the template engine to be used for the pattern
+ - `sourceHasWaitFor`: if there's waitfor defiend for the source markdown pattern.
+ - `sourceWaitFor`: the waitfor definition in the source

 If type is `'module'`, the object will have these additional
 properties: